 Gareth is proud to support a diverse range of charities and not-for-profit organisations, ranging from well-known national charities and charities with an international reach to small voluntary organisations.

 He sits on the board of the Money & Mental Health Policy Institute.

-- Advising on mergers and incorporations of all shapes and sizes including the merger between Breast Cancer Now and Breast Cancer Care, the UK's two biggest breast cancer charities.
+- Advising on multiple mergers in the charity sector each year, including on the merger of Breast Cancer Now and Breast Cancer Care, the UK's two biggest cancer charities

 - Law, University of Oxford